jg-rp/golden-liquid/README.md

 For our purposes, "standard" Liquid is the one described [here](https://shopify.github.io/liquid/), with [Ruby Liquid](https://github.com/Shopify/liquid) being the reference implementation.
 Not to be confused with the extended variation of Liquid that is used for Shopify stores.

-All tests pass with Liquid version 5.4.0.alpha.
+All tests pass with Liquid version 5.4.0.alpha and Ruby version 2.7.6.
+Due to some fixes with Ruby's BigDecimal library, one test case fails when running this test suit with Ruby version 3 (see issue [#1590](https://github.com/Shopify/liquid/issues/1590)).
 If you have Ruby installed, you can run the test suite against the reference implementation by cloning this repository and running the following commands.

 ```
 cd liquid